 North Korea is a very under-visited country – so much so that many people are not even aware that you can actually visit.
 Well, we’re here to tell you that you can – and, as experts on tours to North Korea, we’ve got a pretty good idea of what you should see and do when you’re there!

-Here’s our rundown on the 7 best things to see in North Korea.
+Here’s our rundown on the 7 best things to do in North Korea.

 1. The many, many sights of Pyongyang

 We could write an article on Pyongyang landmarks alone.
 The Mansudae Grand Monument; the Grand People’s Study House; Kim Il Sung Square; the Pyongyang Metro; the Arch of Triumph; May Day Stadium; the Foreign Language Bookstore & the wealth of fantastic restaurants.
 You won’t be surprised to hear that all tours to North Korea will of course include Pyongyang!

 2. Mount Myohyang and the International Friendship Exhibition